Creating Containers with Docker

 In the previous episode, a couple of different analogies were introduced to explain the relationship between a Docker image and a Docker container.
 Pick one of those analogies and update it to also include the Dockerfile.

-• To use an analogy from architecture, images are the blueprints and containers are the actual building.
+• To use an analogy from architecture, Dockerfiles are a file with blueprints, images are the rendered or printed blueprints, and containers are the actual building.

 • “Think of a container as a shipping container for software - it holds important content like files and programs so that an application can be delivered efficiently from producer to consumer.
-An image is more like a read-only manifest or schematic of what will be inside the container.” (from Jacob Schmitt)
+An image is more like a read-only manifest or schematic of what will be inside the container.” (from Jacob Schmitt).
+In this case, the Dockerfile could be a template that one uses to create the manifest or schematic.

-• If you are familiar with object-oriented programming, you can think of an image as a class, and a container an object of that class.
+• If you are familiar with object-oriented programming, you can think of a Dockerfile as an abstract superclass, an image as a class, and a container an object of that class.

 Starting containers